A complete guide to my FACTOR Artist Development grants

 Near the end of the year, I will collect the singles on a CD or other physical media and distribute them to local radio curators.
 By this time, I will have an email community that I can direct to listen to their radio stations.
 On streaming platforms, I will curate album-like playlists that mix all of my singles to date with my favourite tracks from other Canadian jazz artists.
 I will personally request each artist’s inclusion on the playlist, forming new relationships.
 The result is like an album, but with a changing track list that evolves to suit people’s tastes and needs.

 Releasing eight new singles and adding over 300 newsletter members in 12 months will give my independent career a strong foundation.
 Then, I can confidently book and sell out a local performance of 120 people.
 I can compute the cost of acquiring a newsletter member and the conversion rate of emails to ticket sales, allowing me to move into other large Canadian cities.
-I can also explore the synch licensing revenue stream with my growing library of music.
+I can also explore the sync licensing revenue stream with my growing library of music.

 Assessment Track